withcenter/fireflow/README.md

 ### Firestore Security Rules

-Fireflow has its own Firestore Security Rules.
+Fireflow has its own Firestore Security Rules to protect the app safer.

+You may think `App check` will do for the security.
+Partly, yes.
+While `App Check` adds an important layer of protection against some (not all) abuse towards your backend, it does not replace Firebase's server-side security rules.
+See [the App Check offical document](https://firebase.google.com/docs/app-check#how_strong_is_the_security_provided_by).

 To apply it, you will need to check the `Exclude` buttons on the Collections like below.

 ![Flutterflow Firestore Deploy](https://github.com/withcenter/fireflow/blob/main/etc/readme/img/ff-firestore-deploy-1.jpg?raw=true)